Faq

 Why are baby teeth important?

-A common misconception is that baby teeth are unimportant or do not need treatment, since they will be replaced by permanent teeth down the road.
-You may not know that baby teeth actually serve a number of critical functions in a growing child.
+A common misconception is that baby teeth are not important since they will be replaced by permanent teeth down the road.
+However, baby teeth actually serve a number of critical functions in a growing child.
 For example, baby teeth …

 When should I start using toothpaste for my child?